Subconvex bounds for $U_{n+1}\times U_n$ in horizontal aspects: Introduction

-\begin{remark} To simplify the statement of Theorem~\ref{theorem:cj3ngw7u2s} and focus on the primary ``horizontal'' novelty, we assumed that the local components $\pi_\mathfrak{p}$ and $\sigma_\mathfrak{p}$ belong to the principal series.
-We will actually establish a more general result, where that assumption is weakened to a more complicated condition: that $\pi_\mathfrak{p}$ and $\sigma_\mathfrak{p}$ are ``regular at depth $\mathfrak{q}^2$'' (Definition~\ref{definition:we-say-that-pi-emphr-at-depth-mathfr-if-there-cycl-regular-depth-parameter-polynomial}), with the analogue of the ``large conductor'' assumption~\eqref{eqn:cj3ngvwrm4} being that the pair $(\pi_\mathfrak{p}, \sigma_\mathfrak{p})$ is ``stable at depth $\mathfrak{q}^2$'' (Definition~\ref{definition:let-pi-sigma-be-repr-pair-gener-line-groups-over-f}).
-We formulate these definitions in terms of what is needed by our argument (the existence of suitable vectors), and verify (\S\ref{sec:part-body-paper}) that they are closed under parabolic induction and apply to certain supercuspidals (e.g., characters).
-We do not exhaustively classify the representations to which they apply.
+\begin{remark} The local conditions at $\mathfrak{p}$ in the hypotheses of Theorem \ref{theorem:cj3ngw7u2s} have been formulated (Definition~\ref{definition:let-pi-sigma-be-repr-pair-gener-line-groups-over-f}) in terms of what is needed by our argument, namely, the existence of suitable vectors.
+We show in \S\ref{sec:part-body-paper} that these conditions are closed under parabolic induction and apply to certain supercuspidals (e.g., characters), but do not exhaustively classify the representations to which they apply.
 Giving such a classification is an interesting problem in the representation theory of supercuspidals that belongs to step~\eqref{enumerate:cj3ubymeey} in the proof strategy outlined above.
 For the other steps~\eqref{enumerate:cj3ubymf5o},~\eqref{enumerate:cj3ubymh5v} and~\eqref{enumerate:cj3ubymi4d}, our treatment is general. \end{remark} \begin{remark} It would be desirable to generalize Theorem~\ref{theorem:cj3ngw7u2s} by removing the parity condition on the conductor exponent, i.e., by replacing ``$\mathfrak{q}^2$'' with $\mathfrak{q}$ in the statement, or equivalently, by allowing $T$ to be the norm of any ideal (rather than the square an ideal) in the discussion following Theorem~\ref{theorem:cj3ngw7u2s}.
 Such a generalization seems accessible in the depth aspect, but would require new ideas in horizontal aspects.
-The issues touch upon all steps~\eqref{enumerate:cj3ubymeey},~\eqref{enumerate:cj3ubymf5o},~\eqref{enumerate:cj3ubymh5v} and~\eqref{enumerate:cj3ubymi4d} in the proof strategy outlined above; for instance, in place of the volume bound, one might need to estimate character sums (see the third paragraph of~\cite[\S1.4]{2021arXiv210915230N} and references).
+The issues touch upon all steps~\eqref{enumerate:cj3ubymeey},~\eqref{enumerate:cj3ubymf5o},~\eqref{enumerate:cj3ubymh5v} and~\eqref{enumerate:cj3ubymi4d} in the proof strategy outlined above; for instance, in place of the volume bound, one likely needs to estimate character sums (see the third paragraph of~\cite[\S1.4]{2021arXiv210915230N} and references).
 This seems to us an interesting direction for future work. \end{remark} \begin{remark} Using the methods of~\cite{2021arXiv210915230N}, it should be possible to extend Theorem~\ref{theorem:cj3ngw7u2s} to the split case $E = F \times F$ and to Eisenstein series.
 This would yield subconvex bounds in horizontal aspects for standard $L$-functions away from conductor dropping.
 Such bounds should apply to character twists $L(\pi \otimes \chi, \tfrac{1}{2} + i t)$, with $\pi$ fixed and $\chi$ of \emph{square} conductor.
 More generally, it should be possible to establish subconvex bounds for standard $L$-functions $L(\pi,\tfrac{1}{2})$ when $\pi$ is induced at each finite place from characters all having the same square conductor.
 To remove the squareness assumption would require extending our methods as in Remark~\ref{remark:cj3ubzzdb9}. \end{remark} \begin{remark} One motivation for studying horizontal aspects comes from conjectures and results of Lapid--Mao~\cite{MR3267120, MR3619910, MR3649366}, which relate quadratic twists of self-dual standard $L$-functions on $\GL_n$ to Fourier coefficients of automorphic forms on $\Mp_{2n}$.
 Estimates for such coefficients could have applications to representation problems concerning quadratic forms.
 The present work does not apply to such twists due to the squareness restriction in Remark~\ref{remark:cj3ubsydvn}, but may be understood as a step in that direction. \end{remark}